dejvoss/countries-cities-js-game/README.md

 * Navigation menu bar.
 * Navigation links in footer.
 * User name form.
-* Choosing the game difficulties level - user can choose 1 from 3 different difficulties levels - depence of the level, player has different time for typing the words.
-In ease and medium level also is a chance that computer will don't know the answer and user can achieve extra points in that case.
+* Game that consists of entering words into a random letter in a given category.
+* Game difficulties level - 3 difficulties level to choose:
+    * easy - user has 30 second per category to type words, computer can make mistake (can have no word in some categories, this give a chance for user to achieve 15 points)
+    * medium - user has 20 second per category to type words, computer can make mistake (can have no word in some categories, this give a chance for user to achieve 15 points)
+    * hard - user has 15 second per category to type words, computer can not make mistake, if there is no computer answer the word doesn't exist on that letter.
-* Choosing the game categories - user can choose all 4 categories (countries, capital cities, animals, plants) or only some of these.
+* Game categories - user can choose all 4 categories (countries, capital cities, animals, plants) or only some of these.
 * Learnign new words, by seeing the computer answers after each round.
 * Earning points during each rounds.